cbeavis-frameworks/speech-to-code/INSTALLATION.md

 While the app handles installation automatically, users can also manually install dependencies:

 1. Install Node.js from the official website (https://nodejs.org/)
-2. Install the Claude Code CLI: `npm install -g @anthropic-ai/claude-code@0.2.29`
+2. Install the Claude Code CLI: `npm install -g @anthropic-ai/claude-code@0.2.30`

 The app will detect these manual installations if they are in the standard locations.

+## npm Package Details

+The following npm packages are used by the application:

+- `@anthropic-ai/claude-code`: The Claude Code CLI tool that powers the code generation and voice command processing.
+This package is installed locally within the app's bin directory rather than globally.